Ritiksharmaji/Java-Spring-Spring-Boot-Hibernate-Code/First_Spring_SpringBoot_Learning_Workspace/Chapter_2_SpringJdbc/Read.md

 ------------------------------------------------------------------------------------------------------
 video-32 Inserting data to database using Spring JDBC
 -------
-	step-1: create JdbcTemplate interface object
+	step-1: create JdbcTemplate interface object in the main class.
-	step-2: create query and fire the query with the help of update() method
+	step-2: create query and fire the query with the help of update() method in the main class.
 	step-3: create a package as com.spring.jdbc.Dao to store  StudentDao interface which should has all the 			    			  method to performs operation on database.
 	step-4: create a class as StudentDaoIm which implements the StudentDao interface.
 	step-5: create package as com.spring.jdbc.entities to store all the bean class
 	step-6: copy the Student class to com.spring.jdbc.entities package.